DarthPointer/LadderWarp/README.md

 ## A bit of warning

 I don't really understand how do the config numbers for ejectionDirection and ejectionForceDirection work.
 When you leave the ladder's seat your kerbal is spawned not exactly at the ladder he/she occupied.
 Make sure you use these virtual seats only on ladders with some free space around.
 It is possible that you won't be able to grab a ladder after detaching, please take some EVA fuel.
 And the last thing.
 Warranty void if ejection force is not zero.
-Use ejection force slider **at your risk**.
+Use ejection force slider **at your own risk**.

 ## A bit of asking for help